Ontario Pricing Guide · Updated 2026

 OBC 2024 Checklist — Exactly What Ontario Building Departments Require

 The most common cost mistake in Ontario heat loss purchasing is ordering only the minimum and then being surprised by what the permit reviewer asks for.
 Since January 1, 2025, OBC 2024 has been in force province-wide — and it raised the minimum package requirements.
-Here is what each tier costs and what it covers.
+Here is what each document covers and what it typically costs.

-Schedule 1 DeclarationEvery permit requiring BCIN-stamped designOBC Division CIncluded in any stamped package
+Schedule 1 DeclarationEvery permit requiring BCIN-stamped designOBC Division CIncluded in any properly stamped package

 Equipment ScheduleHeat pump, radiant, or hybrid systemsMunicipality-specificIncluded with drawings